Natural Resource Governance

 Legally-binding transparency measures are necessary to help African governments, civil society and citizens make the most of their own resources.
 In July 2010, the United States passed the Dodd-Frank Financial Reform Act which includes as one of its provisions (the Cardin-Lugar Amendment) a requirement that all US-listed oil, gas and mining companies publish their payments to foreign governments on a project- and country-specific basis.
 To ensure that the spirit of this legislation comes to fruition, ONE is pushing the Securities and Exchange Commission (SEC) to enforce the measures passed in the Cardin-Lugar Amendment.

-In June 2012, the European Union passed a similar law that includes the forestry sector.
-This law will help unlock millions of dollars in domestic resources for development in resource-rich countries.
-ONE is working with partners such as the Revenue Watch Institute, the Publish What You Pay Coalition and Global Witness to encourage governments and regulatory authorities in other countries, including Canada and Australia, to pass similar laws.
+In October 2011, the European Commission (EC) published a similar legislative proposal that included the forestry sector.
+If passed, this legislation could unlock millions of dollars in domestic resources for development in resource-rich countries.
+ONE is working with partners such as the Revenue Watch Institute, the Publish What You Pay Coalition and Global Witness to encourage governments and regulatory authorities to pass legally binding natural resource revenue transparency rules, which require companies listed on country stock exchanges to publish their payments to governments.
 These pieces of legislation have tremendous potential to ensure that citizens benefit from their country’s natural resource revenues.

 Countries dependent on oil extraction tend to be less transparent.
 The 24 countries deemed by the International Monetary Fund to be dependent on oil had an average Open Budget Index score of 26 out of 100, a very low average.
 Legislation to require that companies make their payments public will strengthen efforts such as the Extractives Industries Transparency Initiative (EITI), a voluntary multi-stakeholder coalition dedicated to publishing company payments and government revenues from oil, gas and mining, which has had success in highlighting where money has gone missing.
 However, this information must be available at an early stage in the process so that EITI can use it effectively to increase government accountability.
 Beyond having access to information about extractives revenues, civil society must have the capacity to analyze this information in order to hold governments and private companies to account for their actions.
 Organizations such as Publish What You Pay and the Revenue Watch Institute do a great job of helping to build the capacity of civil society to use information to hold governments to account.
 We encourage donors to provide greater support to such initiatives.